-Legal Safeguard:
+Legal Safeguard

-The Treatment Centres at St Andrews and Castlebrae are not registered care homes within the meaning of the Care Standards Acts of England & Wales, Scotland and Northern Ireland.
-Consequently the Centres are not approved, nor capable of providing acute, long term or intermediate care.

-All decisions on admission for treatment will always be based on the merits of each individual case and admission prioritised on the need for treatment.
+The Treatment Centres, at St Andrews and Castlebrae, are not registered Care Homes within the meaning of the Care Standards Acts of England & Wales, Scotland and Northern Ireland.
+Consequently, the Centres are not approved nor capable of providing acute, long term or intermediate care.
+All decisions on admission or treatment will always be based on the merits of each individual case and admission prioritised on the need for treatment.

-Responsibility for application of the policy:
+Responsibility for Application of the Policy